 - Donburi: A rice bowl topped with various ingredients, such as grilled eel (unagi don), grilled meat (katsudon), or raw fish (kaisen don).

 Itameshi is renowned for its delicate and precise cooking techniques.
-Grilling, or “yakimono,” imparts a smoky flavor to ingredients like fish and meat, often seasoned with soy-based sauces.
+Grilling, or “yakimono,” imparts a smoky flavor to fish and meat, often seasoned with soy-based sauces.
 Steaming, or “mushimono,” is favored for retaining the natural flavors and nutrients of vegetables, tofu, and seafood.

 Stir-frying, known as “itamemono,” is executed at high heat and rapid pace, ensuring ingredients are cooked evenly while maintaining their crispness.
 Deep-frying, in the case of tempura, yields a crispy exterior and tender interior, showcasing a mastery of oil temperature control.